samyrh/Vinci-Axians/README.md

 - **Login 🔑**
   - **Admin:** Log in with admin credentials to access the admin dashboard for managing users, roles, and inventory.
-  - **User:** Log in with user credentials to manage personal information and interact with inventory items.
+  - **AI Chat Side:** Users can interact with the chatbot for intelligent assistance powered by AI.

 - **Managing Inventory 📦**
   - **Admin:** Perform tasks such as adding, updating, and deleting inventory items.
 Admins can also manage stock levels and generate detailed reports.
-  - **User:** View and interact with inventory items based on assigned permissions.
-Users can request or reserve items as needed.

-- **API Usage 📡**
+**API Usage 📡**

-  - **Endpoints:** The application provides various REST API endpoints for interacting with inventory and user data.
+- **Endpoints:** The application provides various REST API endpoints for interacting with inventory and user data, as well as for AI chat functionalities.
 - **Authentication:** API requests are secured using JWT tokens to ensure only authorized users can access protected resources.

 **Contributing 🤝**